RetroDECK/ES-DE/THEMES-DEV.md

     - `always` - Set element as stationary during all transitions.
     - `never` - Don't set element as stationary during any transitions.
     - Default is `never`
+* `hideIfZero` - type: BOOLEAN
+    - If set to true then the element will not get rendered if the rating value is zero.
+    - Default is `false`
 * `gameselector` - type: STRING
     - If more than one gameselector element has been defined, this property makes it possible to state which one to use.
 If multiple gameselector elements have been defined and this property is missing then the first entry will be chosen and a warning message will be logged.
 If only a single gameselector has been defined, this property is ignored.
 The value of this property must match the `name` attribute value of the gameselector element.
 This property is only needed for the `system` view.
 * `gameselectorEntry` - type: UNSIGNED_INTEGER